12 Best New Zealand Day Hikes

 Tongariro Crossing (said to be the best New Zealand day hike)

-This hike is not for the faint hearted!
+This hike is not for the faint-hearted!
 Much like Frodo and Sam’s ascent of Mount Doom, it truly is a challenging hike.
-For Lord of the Rings fans, this terrain is pretty special as through the vast majority of the trail, Mount Doom, or Mount Ngauruhoe to us locals, looms above you.
+For Lord of the Rings fans, this terrain is pretty special as through the vast majority of the trail, Mount Ngauruhoe (or Mount Doom) looms above you.
 This is an active volcanic area and a landscape unlike any other in New Zealand.
 As you approach the Red Crater, you’d be forgiven for convincing yourself you’d landed on Mars!
 Fiery red characterises the area, and upon first sight, it truly is surreal.

 For most folk, a minimum of seven hours of hiking is required to reach the Ketetahi Road End.
 There is a 1,196 metre change in elevation as you make your way along the crossing so be prepared for several ascents and descents throughout your day.
 You won’t mind the steep climbs though as you discover true beauty, such as the Emerald Lakes and the Blue Lake, landmarks not to be missed.
 The Tongariro Crossing is part of our Sweet North trip, on day four you’ll explore this extra-terrestrial extravaganza!